Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 ``.get_row_str_fields()`` method and are converted to client-side ``display values`` in ``App.ko.GridRow`` class ``toDisplayValue()`` method.

-Both methods can be overriden in ancestor classes to customize field values output.
+Both methods can be overridden in ancestor classes to customize field values output.
 When associated Django model has `get_str_fields()`_ method defined, it will be used to get ``str_fields`` for each row by default.

 'meta_list' action